 4.2 Number and Term of Office.

 4.3 Resignation.
-Any director may resign by delivering notice in writing or by electronic transmission to the Executive Director, Chairman of the Board or Secretary.
+Any director may resign by delivering notice in writing or by electronic transmission to the Executive Director, Chair of the Board or Secretary.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.

 4.4 Removal.
 A Gold Director may be removed from office at any time, with or without cause, as provided by Section 4.15 or by the Gold Director Selector who appointed such Gold Director.
 A Platinum Director may be removed from office at any time, with or without cause, by the Platinum Member who appointed such Platinum Director.
 The Individual Directors, Platinum Directors or Gold Directors may be removed by the Board of Directors for Cause and as provided in Section 4.15.
 Cause shall be defined as follows: (i) failure to attend three consecutive Board meetings, (ii) failure to attend more than half of the Board meetings within any twenty-four month period, (iii) breach of the Code of Conduct, (iv) declaration of unsound mind by a final order of court or (v) conviction of a felony.

 4.5 Regular Meetings.
 Regular meetings of the Board of Directors may be held at such time and place, either within or without the State of Delaware, as shall be determined from time to time by the Board of Directors on the dates and times determined as set forth below.
 The meetings of the Board of Directors will be held no less often than quarterly.
 Any director who is absent when such a determination is made shall be given notice of the determination.
-The Board shall act either by written consent or in a meeting within twenty five days of the end of the calendar year for the purpose of approving new Gold Members and new Platinum Members.
+The Board shall act either by written consent or in a meeting within twenty five days of the end of the calendar year (or as otherwise necessary) for the purpose of approving new Gold Members and new Platinum Members.
 The Board shall, on an annual basis, establish the dates and times of the regular quarterly meetings and the Secretary shall give prompt written notice of the schedule to each director then in office.

 4.6 Special Meetings.
-Special meetings of the Board of Directors may be called by the Chairman of the Board, the Executive Director or two thirds of the directors currently in office and may be held at any time and place, within or without the State of Delaware.
+Special meetings of the Board of Directors may be called by the Chair of the Board, the Executive Director or two thirds of the directors currently in office and may be held at any time and place, within or without the State of Delaware.

 4.7 Notice of Special Meetings.
 Notice of any special meeting of directors shall be given to each director by whom it is not waived by the Secretary or by the officer or one of the directors calling the meeting.
-Notice shall be duly given to each director by whom it is not waived by (a) giving notice to such director in person or by telephone, electronic transmission or voice message system at least 72 hours in advance of the meeting, (b) sending a facsimile to his last known facsimile number, or delivering written notice by hand to his last known business or home address, at least 72 hours in advance of the meeting, or (c) mailing written notice to his last known business or home address at least five days in advance of the meeting.
+Notice shall be duly given to each director by whom it is not waived by (a) giving notice to such director in person or by telephone, electronic transmission or voice message system at least 72 hours in advance of the meeting, (b) sending a facsimile to their last known facsimile number, or delivering written notice by hand to their last known business or home address, at least 72 hours in advance of the meeting, or (c) mailing written notice to their last known business or home address at least five days in advance of the meeting.
 A notice or waiver of notice of a meeting of the Board of Directors need not specify the purposes of the meeting.
 Unless otherwise indicated in the notice thereof, any and all business may be transacted at a special meeting.

 4.8 Participation in Meetings by Telephone Conference Calls or Other Methods of Communication.
 Directors or any members of any committee designated by the directors may participate in a meeting of the Board of Directors or such committee by means of conference telephone or other communications equipment by means of which all persons participating in the meeting can hear each other, and participation by such means shall constitute presence in person at such meeting.